-The Michigan Vegetable Council has long supported vegetable crop research and education through grant funding.
+The Michigan Vegetable Council (MVC) has long supported vegetable crop research and education through grant funding.
 This funding is made from annual operating funds, as well as from the Council’s endowed research and education fund – the Michigan Vegetable Council Fund.
 In addition, the Council was successful in obtaining Specialty Crop Block Grant funding of $306,100 over the last three years to support vegetable crop research.

 The Council posts its annual Request for Proposals on the Michigan State University AgBioResearch website.
 The request for the coming year is posted each November.
 Research priorities are on the website and posted here for downlooad:

 Control of Soilborne and Foliar Diseases through Predictive Modeling, Crop Rotations, Chemical and Biological Controls